-The support sessions I offer aim to provide you with evidence-based information on feeding your baby, what to expect in terms of sleep, and help provide evidence-based answers to the most common breastfeeding questions and problems, or, suggest when professional help is sought.
+During these sessions I aim to provide you with evidence-based information on feeding your baby, what to expect in terms of feeding and sleep, and how to understand and work with your new baby.

 Evidence-Based Care for the Breastfeeding Mother, Maria Pollard, 2018

-I offer private antenatal breastfeeding preparation sessions which will give you the opportunity to chat before the birth of your baby about breastfeeding and learn the answers to some of the questions that you might already have, or that I find often arise once baby arrives.
+1:1 antenatal breastfeeding preparation sessions which give you the opportunity to prepare, before the birth of your baby, for early breastfeeding.
+Learning answers to some of the questions that you might already have, or that I find often arise once baby arrives.
 Such as:-

 What are the benefits of breastfeeding?